codeprakhar25/codeprakhar25/README.md

 - 📫 How to reach me **prakharkhatri123@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1a2Xt4AOZfLoQgCHXE3hGpt5QSeoXYJAM/view?usp=sharing](https://drive.google.com/file/d/1a2Xt4AOZfLoQgCHXE3hGpt5QSeoXYJAM/view?usp=sharing)
+- 📄 Know about my experiences [Resume](https://drive.google.com/file/d/1a2Xt4AOZfLoQgCHXE3hGpt5QSeoXYJAM/view?usp=sharing)

-- ⚡ Fun fact **Debugging is like being the detective in a crime movie**
+- ⚡ Fun fact Debugging is like being the detective in a crime movie

 <h3 align="left">Connect with me:</h3>
 <p align="left">